currentsea/sample-app-loanco-nodejs/README.md

 #### License

-The DocuSign PHP Client is licensed under the following [License](LICENSE).
+The DocuSign LoanCo Sample App is licensed under the MIT [License](LICENSE).